Limin-Jiang/ImmuSeeker/README.md

 ### output_diversity_ex.csv/output_diversity_re.csv:

-This file presents details on the diversity analysis results based on gene expression or supported reads number.
+These files present details on the diversity analysis results based on gene expression or the number of supporting reads.

 ### output_evolution_graphs.pdf: